 • WSU Mela :— Mela is carnival.
 Ahinsa had organized a WSU Mela or a WSU Carnival on 18th February 2012.
 It was a hit event.
 The Mela had many stalls with different fun games like Carom , Blow the Castle, Desi Limbo , Save the Joker, Hangover, Dizzy Cups, Defying Gravity.
 People had to buy tickets at the entrance to play these games.
 Attractive prizes like the IPod , Sony MP3 Player , Cordless Mouse were given every hour.
 Miss Anju Bhargava was the guest of honor.
 She enlightened the mass about the activities carried out by the Hindu American Seva Charities.
 She Urged the students to take up Seva and help the community to grow.
 A stall on Turbans called Turbanizer was enjoyed by the crowd.
 Here anybody could choose the color of the turban and then the organizers helped that person wear the turban.
 A photo booth was also set so that you could take the photo with the turban.
 Dr Atul Rai, Faculty advisor Indian Student Association also graced the occasion.
 ISA past president Datta Sai Kiran Algole and current president Vijay Katragadda were seen enjoying games.
 There was a stall on Hena Tattoos were the ladies enjoyed the traditional mehendi.

-• Holi is an Indian Festival of colours.
-People try to colour each other using water colours.
+• Holi is an Indian Festival of colors.
+People try to color each other using water colors.